Just for Beginners: The Ninja Guide of Making Resin Art

 *Enclose it with a box or container to keep dust off of it while it cures.

-Pro tip: to make sure the resin that runs off doesn’t run onto the floor, you can make your resin art in another container.
+💡 Pro tip: You can make your resin art in another container.
 This can be a plastic container, cardboard box, or a plastic swimming pool.
-Once again, it needs to be something that you don’t mind getting covered with resin.
+Just make sure it’s something you don’t mind getting messy.

 Step 2: Choose your painting surface

-There are many surfaces for resin painting.
-Make sure it’s one that’s flat.
-Plus, you’ll need to elevate it with shims to let resin run off.
-My favorite resin art painting surfaces for beginners are white ceramic tiles from the home improvement store.
-You can usually get them for less than a dollar.
+💡 Pro tip: My favorite resin art painting surfaces for beginners are white ceramic tiles from the home improvement store.
+You can usually get them for less than a dollar each.
+They’re perfect to practice on.

 This video shows you how to do that: